HarveyQ/h.qiu-cs231n/README.md

 # H.Qiu cs231n
-This repo is worked on
+This repo contains my version of cs231n (2017) assignment.
+The spring 2017 session is still in progress.
+I will track changes in assignments.

+Two clones of this repo are deployed by me on:
 1. locally @mackbook air
 2. remotely on Google Cloud Enginer VM instance